 What Is A Sales Qualified Lead?

-A sales qualified lead is a lead that is approved as a valuable prospect by the sales team.
-After the marketing team sends a lead forward to the sales team, they need to determine if the lead is the right target for them.
+A qualified lead is a lead that is approved as a sales prospect by your sales team.
+After the marketing team sends a lead forward to them, they need to determine if the lead is the right target for them.
 They usually look at certain key factors like the lead’s need, preferences, buying power, authority in decision-making, and so on.

 For gathering this information, the sales team may make a discovery call, which is usually the first interaction with a lead.